zeek/zeek/doc/configuration/index.rst

 on all hosts, and this user must have ssh access from the manager to all machines in the cluster, and it must work without being prompted for a password/passphrase (for example, using ssh public key authentication).
-Finally, on the worker nodes, this user must have access to the target network interface in promiscuous mode.
+Also, on the worker nodes this user must have access to the target network interface in promiscuous mode.

 Additional storage must be available on all hosts under the same path,